jperon/lyluatex/lyluatex.md

 example, or you can't reasonably apply a label other than locally to a single score.

-All options are `key==value` options, and there is no support for empty options where the presence of the keyword is equivalent to setting the option to `true`.
-Options that are *not* set explicitly will be set to their default values, which are documented with each option.
+All options are `key=value` options, and options that are *not* set explicitly will use their default value which is documented with each option.
+Boolean options don't have to be set to `true` explicitly, using the option alone will do that as well, for example: `[debug=true]` is equivalent to `[debug]`.

 \lyMargin{Package Options\index{Package Options}}
 Options can be set globally through package options, which are used with